guilhem-martin/go-guerrilla-wiki/Configuration-example:-save-to-Redis-&-MySQL.md

 #### Additional SQL driver options

-The following options are available in your config:
+The following options are available in your config since 2019-08-19:

 **sql_max_open_conns** - sets the maximum number of open connections to the database.
 The default is 0 (unlimited).